 How much you get paid

-You can be charged several transaction fees for online transactions.
+You can be charged several third-party transaction fees for online transactions.
 For credit card transactions, the issuer, the acquirer, and the credit card company all charge a small fee for using their services.

-For most countries, you aren't charged transaction fees for orders when you're using Shopify Payments.
-You pay only the credit card processing fees, depending on your Shopify subscription plan.
-If you're using a third-party payment provider with Shopify, then you're charged a fee for each transaction.
+You aren't charged third-party transaction fees for orders processed through Shopify Payments.
+You pay credit card processing fees, depending on your Shopify subscription plan.
+If you're using a third-party payment provider with Shopify, then you're charged a third-party transaction fee.

 How a credit card payment gets processed